tinify/wordpress-plugin/readme.txt

 = Getting started =

 Install this plugin and obtain your free API key from https://tinypng.com/developers.
 With a free account you can optimize **roughly 100 images each month** (based on a regular WordPress installation).
-The exact number depends on the amount of thumbnails you use.
+The exact total depends on the number of thumbnail sizes that are in use in your WordPress installation.
 You can change which of the generated thumbnail sizes should be optimized in the *Settings > Media* page.
-If you’re a heavy user you can optimize more images for a small additional fee per image.
+If you’re a heavy user you can optimize more images for a small additional fee.

 = Optimizing all your images =